GATB/MindTheGap/README.md

     * `-max-nodes`: maximum number of nodes in contig graph  [default '100'].
 This arguments limits the computational time, this is especially useful for complex genomes.
     * `-max-length`: maximum length of insertions (nt)  [default '10000'].
 This arguments limits the computational time, this is especially useful for complex genomes.
 	* `-overlap`: size of maximal expected sequence overlap between input contigs in `-contig` mode [default '0' means equal to kmer size].
 In other words, it is the kmer size that was used for building the input contigs.
 To be specified only if it is larger than the kmer size used for gap-filling (expert usage).
+	* `-filter`: if set, insertions with multiple solutions are not output in the final vcf file (default : not activated).

 6. **MindTheGap Output**